odddollar/Quick-poll/README.md

 - Backend: Python using Bottle micro-framework
 - Frontend: HTML with W3.css providing good looks
-- Redis server contains all data
+- All data stored on Redis server
 - Site hosted on Heroku